TakumaKawahara/GAN-MNIST/README.md

 https://github.com/udacity/deep-learning/tree/master/gan_mnist

-The solution provided by Udacity use "tf.layers.dense" to build the generator and discriminator,
+The solution provided from Udacity used "tf.layers.dense" to build the generator and discriminator.
-on the other hand my solution use "tf.add(tf.matmul(input, weight), biases)".
+In my solution, I used "tf.add(tf.matmul(input, weight), biases)".

 In this solution, we need to use tf.get_variable('name', initializer), not tf.Variable().
 If we use tf.Variable, we get multiple weight and biases as below.